Traditional Easter Meals and the Wines That Pair with Them

 A traditional roast ham is both salty and sweet, so dry, or even off-dry, Riesling works well.

-a whole grilled fish on a plate
+a whole grilled fish on a white plate

 Fish